Grizzly Mountain Repeater

 Grizzly Mountain straddles Crook and Jefferson Counties.
 With a height over 5,600 feet, it is an ideal spot for a repeater, providing solid coverage to most of Central Oregon.
 Due to its prime location and height, Grizzly Mountain is "RF Central", hosting many Internet, radio, telephone, and television services.

-The Grizzly Mountain Amateur Radio Repeater is an open repeater, with an output frequency of 147.380 MHz and a PL tone of 162.2 Hz.
+The Grizzly Mountain Amateur Radio Repeater, N7CCO, is an open repeater, with an output frequency of 147.380 MHz and a PL tone of 162.2 Hz.
+(We also transmit a 162.2 Hz PL tone.)
 The repeater is used for casual contacts, public service events, and emergency operations supporting served agencies in Crook, Deschutes, and Jefferson Counties.

 Home | Description | Coverage Maps | Guidelines | Control Ops | Scheduled Nets | Jef-Cro Em Comm | ARES/RACES | FAQs | Newsletter | Photo Album | Contact Us | Web Links